Angular-Wave/angular.ts/src/router/directives/state-directives.md

 -
 - When the current state is "admin.roles" the "active" class will be applied to both the `<div>` and `<a>` elements.
-- It is important to note that the state names/globs passed to `ui-sref-active` override any state provided by a linked `ui-sref`.
+- It is important to note that the state names/globs passed to `ng-sref-active` override any state provided by a linked `ng-sref`.
 -
 - ### Notes:
 -
 - - The class name is interpolated **once** during the directives link time (any further changes to the
 - interpolated value are ignored).
 -
-- - Multiple classes may be specified in a space-separated format: `ui-sref-active='class1 class2 class3'`
+- - Multiple classes may be specified in a space-separated format: `ng-sref-active='class1 class2 class3'`
     \*/